Makeshift/Marauder/Readme.md

 **In the `Media Management` tab**

+- Click the 'Advanced Settings' toggle at the top right to 'Shown'.

 The movie and folder formats were chosen to make importing easier in the case of losing the Radarr database.
 However, they are fairly optional.

 | Setting Name                      | Value                                                                                                                                      |